kasami/kasamibot/README.md

 * Long-term siege at enemy rooms, with longbows, drainers and wreckerteams

 ## Roadmap
+* Use Observers for scouting when reacing RCL 8
 * Faster and consistent boosting of units
 * Better response for invaders in portal room
 * More efficient wallbuilding, by splitting it up to repairers and haulers